muchimi/JoystickGremlinEx/docs/overview.md

 ## Profiles

-All mappings in GremlinEx is stored in a profile.
+All mappings in GremlinEx are stored in a profile.
+Profiles are stored in %user_profile%/Joystick Gremlin Ex.

 ![profile xml](assets/profile_xml.png)